medusa0xf/CNAME_Dangling/README.md

 # CNAME_Dangling
-This tool automates the process of checking if a domain’s CNAME is valid or if it points to a non-existent target, helping ensure DNS health.
+This tool automates the process of checking for CNAME dangling issues by verifying if a CNAME record points to a valid, resolvable domain.
+It helps identify broken or misconfigured CNAME records that could lead to security vulnerabilities.

 Run this command to install the dnspython library